2025 Edition · Tech Jobs in Europe

 United Kingdom

 No photo.
-Concise 1–2 pages.
-Bullet-point achievements.
-Cover letter often expected for senior roles.
+Concise one to two pages.
+Bullet-point achievements preferred over dense paragraphs.
+Cover letter often expected for senior or specialist roles.

 🇳🇱